Understanding Deepfakes: What Older Adults Need to Know

 2. Romance scams

 You’ve probably heard of people meeting someone online and getting caught up in a whirlwind romantic courtship, only to discover their love interest is a con artist.
 Now, with deepfake technology, scammers can create even more convincing fake personas using face-swapping tools and AI-altered photos.
 These criminals assume a fake identity, nurture a personal connection with their target, and eventually, ask for money (usually in the form of online payment apps, bitcoin, or gift cards).
-In Hong Kong, for instance, a romance scam using deepfake technology lured victims into giving more than $46 million to a group of scammers.
+In Hong Kong, for instance, a romance scam using AI deepfake technology lured victims into giving more than $46 million to a group of scammers.

-3. Political scams
+4. Political scams

-In early 2024, New Hampshire residents received a strange robocall from someone who sounded like President Joe Biden, telling them not to cast their ballot in the state's presidential primary.
+A similar incident occurred in 2024, when New Hampshire residents received a strange robocall from someone who sounded like President Joe Biden, telling them not to cast their ballot in the state's presidential primary.
 Turns out, the voice was not Biden’s at all; it was generated using AI.
-This is one example of how deepfake technology is being used to create bogus videos or audio clips of political figures, potentially spreading dangerous misinformation or manipulating public opinion.

-4. Extortion scams
+5. Extortion scams

 With this type of deepfake scam, scammers use AI technology to mimic the voice or appearance of a family member, claiming they are in urgent trouble.

-5. Celebrity endorsement ad scams
+6. Celebrity endorsement ad scams

 How can I identify a deepfake video, photo, or audio clip?